 I am thinking of selling my home; Should I have my oil tank removed?
 Click here for an answer

 Even if your underground oil storage tank had been “officially” abandoned-in-place in the past, most realtors will advise you to take the measure of having your underground tank removed.
 Additionally, it has become more common for a buyer’s attorney to insist that any underground tanks be removed prior to real estate closing.
 Knowing your oil tank has been removed and any environmental issues have been remedied will make “clear-sailing” for selling your home.

 What methods of payment are available?
 Click here for an answer

-For payment flexibility, Anderson accepts checks, cash, or money order.
+For payment flexibility, Anderson accepts Zelle, check, cash, or money order.
 Anderson can also swipe your Visa, MasterCard, Discover, and American Express on site.

-Why have I not called Anderson for an estimate?
+Why have I not called Anderson for a FREE residential estimate?
 Click here for an answer

 You probably just need the phone number.
 Here it is: 1-201-825-2092.